Fab-Lab-Island/fli-bootcamp-2025/docs/kynningar/Embroidery.md

 ## Embroidery and Inkstitch

-This page is deticated to going over some of the embroidery techniques that were used in Húsavík.
+This page is dedicated to going over some of the embroidery techniques that were used in Húsavík.

 [Inkstitch Install Link](https://inkstitch.org/docs/install/)

 ### Youtube tutorial for Inkstitch